Full embargo on Russian oil could stop Ukraine war, says ex-Putin aide

 He said that “it is absolutely impossible to have any positive future for Russia with the current political regime”.

-Under President Putin, he suggested, “there is no way this country can be integrated back into international relations, into the world economy.”
+Under President Putin, he suggested, “there is no way for this country to be integrated back into international relations, into the world economy.”